 Protection of personal data and prohibition of general filtering.
-The Scarlet v/ SABAM case 164, which is the second episode, limited the obligations which could be imposed on Internet service providers to prevent access to infringing sites.
+The Scarlet v/ SABAM case, which is the second episode, limited the obligations which could be imposed on Internet service providers to prevent access to infringing sites.
 The CJEU was approached as regards a preliminary ruling by a Belgian court as to whether a national judge could order an Internet service provider to implement, at its own expense, a generalized filtering system for electronic communications to block the transfer of musical works by using peer-to-peer software.
 Interpreting the combination of the relevant directives on copyright and personal data protection with regard to several fundamental rights (intellectual property rights, but also protection of personal data and freedom of expression), the Luxembourg Court ruled that these provisions precluded such an injunction to set up a generalized filtering system.

 Preserving metadata and privacy issues.
 The final episode is part of a legal imbroglio whose stakes go far beyond the sole field of literary and artistic property.
-Acts of 2000 and 2001 165 required Internet service providers, hosts and telecommunications operators to keep connection data (data relating to the sender, recipient, duration and location of a communication, excluding its content) for a period of one year, at the time only to enable the search for the perpetrators of criminal offences, in the context of criminal police investigations.
-Access to this data was then successively extended to many authorities for various purposes, including intelligence services in the context of the fight against terrorism and the protection of national security, but also HADOPI by the Act of 12 June 2009 166, which created it.
-Access to "metadata" has been at the heart of HADOPI's missions since its creation, as it is the key to knowing the identity of Internet users who have performed peer-to-peer download operations without rights 167.
+Acts of 2000 and 2001 required Internet service providers, hosts and telecommunications operators to keep connection data (data relating to the sender, recipient, duration and location of a communication, excluding its content) for a period of one year, at the time only to enable the search for the perpetrators of criminal offences, in the context of criminal police investigations.
+Access to this data was then successively extended to many authorities for various purposes, including intelligence services in the context of the fight against terrorism and the protection of national security, but also HADOPI by the Act of 12 June 2009, which created it.
+Access to knowing the identity of Internet users who have performed peer-to-peer download operations without rights.

-By a Grand Chamber judgement of 21 December 2016168, the CJEU ruled that the "Privacy and Electronic Communications" Directive of 12 July 2002169, read in the light of several articles of the Charter of Fundamental Rights of the European Union, including Articles 7 and 8 on the protection of privacy and personal data, precludes national legislation providing for generalized and commoditized storage of metadata, even for the purpose of tackling crime.
-To date, the French legislator has not followed up on this judgement, as the public authorities consider the general preservation of metadata to be essential for the protection of national security, particularly in the context of a terrorist threat.
-Recently, the Council of State decided on a preliminary ruling which, as the conclusions of the public rapporteur Edouard Crépey clearly show, aims to reverse the CJEU's position170.
+By a Grand Chamber judgement of 21 December 2016, the CJEU ruled that the "Privacy and Electronic Communications" Directive of 12 July 2002, read in the light of several articles of the Charter of Fundamental Rights of the European Union, including Articles 7 and 8 on the protection of privacy and personal data, precludes national legislation providing for generalized and commoditized storage of metadata, even for the purpose of tackling crime.
+To date, the French legislator has not followed up on this judgement, as the public authorities consider the general preservation of metadata to be essential for the protection of state decided on a preliminary ruling which, as the conclusions of the public rapporteur Edouard Crépey clearly show, aims to reverse the CJEU's position.